WLQV: WDEE

 That lasted until 1972, when Charter Broadcasting bought WDRQ and switched to Top 40, using such memorable slogan as "I Q in My Car".
-Four decades and several formats later, that station is now playing contemporary country music again, under Cumulus Media ownership as "Nash FM".
+Four decades and several formats later, that station was playing contemporary country music again, under Cumulus Media ownership as "Nash FM" until late 2023 when they were purchased by FLC and changed to a Christian music format.

 The WDEE calls later had a brief revival as a daytime-only classic-country music station in Reed City, Michigan, coincidentally also at AM 1500.
 This station has since gone off the air, but the calls survive on its onetime FM sister station, WDEE-FM, which runs an oldies format as "Sunny 97.3".